ruoyanwangdr/Cataloging-and-Visualizing-Cradles-of-Planet-Formation/README.md

 The goal is on the one hand to design an efficient tool for researchers, which can be easily queried, maintained and updated, and on the other hand a visualization experience for a general audience.
 One possibility that can be explored would be the (simplified) 3d reconstruction of circumstellar disks from 2d data.

-A research blog to track the work done can be found [here](https://rywjhzd.github.io/posts/2019/09/cataloging-visualizing-circumstellar-disks).
+A full and detailed description of the whole project can be found [here](https://rywjhzd.github.io/files/Cataloging_and_Visualizing_Cradles_of_Planet_Formation.pdf).
 The database is created with Django and DataTables.
-Disk models make uses of threejs.org examples.
+Disk models make use of threejs.org examples.

 ## Database Access